ropensci-archive/tidytags/README.md

-{tidytags} coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) and the utility of the [{rtweet}
+{tidytags} coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS), a Google Sheets-based mechanism for collecting data from Twitter, and the utility of the [{rtweet}
-package](https://docs.ropensci.org/rtweet/index.html) for processing and preparing additional Twitter metadata. {tidytags} also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.
+package](https://docs.ropensci.org/rtweet/index.html) for processing and preparing additional Twitter metadata to enhance analyses of the data collected through TAGS. {tidytags} also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.
+It also interfaces with several other packages, including the [opencage package](https://opencagedata.com/), to geocode the locations of Twitter users based on their biographies.

 ------------------------------------------------------------------------